 Honour Killing in Canada

 Disclaimer: "The New Crusades" is a work of fiction interspersed with current events.
-There was no murder committed either at Ball's Falls in October 2011 against Hazirah, nor in May 2013 against Ramona.
-However, the story does present some interesting problems when two traditions and an extreme belief in a religion clash.
+The honor killing of Hazirah at Ball's Falls in October 2011 did not happen, although there have been real incidences of honor killings in Canada by extremists.
+The killing of Ramona in May 2013 also did not happen, as depicted in the novel.
+The story does, however, present some interesting dilemmas when two traditions and extreme beliefs in a religion clash.

-The concept of honour killing is an interesting motive for murder though, steeped in cultural and religious beliefs.
-Research into the history of Islam and Christianity has been an arduous but rewarding task.
-I pray that Allah-fearing Muslims can reform their extremist brethren within Islam, so that there is more trust and tolerance for each other and for the acceptance of other Faiths in the world.
+The concept of honour killing is an interesting motive for murder, steeped in old cultural and religious beliefs.
+Neither Christianity, nor Islam, is exempt from extreme interpretations of a God who is neither gracious, nor merciful.
+Research into the history of Islam and Christianity has been an arduous but rewarding task for the author.
+May it be that Allah-fearing Muslims can reform their extremist brethren within Islam, so that there is more trust and tolerance for each other and for the acceptance of other Faiths in the world.
 Muslims and Christians, alike, have had a lot to atone for in history.
-I pray for change and kindness among all Faiths of good will on this one planet of ours.
+May it be that change and kindness among all Faiths of good will co-exist on this planet, the only one we have.